yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/cosmos/injective/usdt-exchanges.md

 3. Load the `USDTExchangeVolume` subgraph entity, which will store the historical volume.
 If it is the first trade, then the entity will not exist, and it must be created.
 4. Iterate over the events and verify that the event type is `wasm` (`type == wasm`).
 This should be already filtered by the Substreams, but it is also nice to re-check it.
-5. Iterate over the attributes of every event, finding out the neccesary information (contract address, action, ask amount, offer amount...).
+5. Iterate over the attributes of every event, finding out the necessary information (contract address, action, ask amount, offer amount...).
 6. Verify that the contract where the event is executed corresponds to the `INJ-USDT` pair in the Dojo DEX.
 7. Update the entity.

 ## Deploy to a Local Graph Node

 You can test your Substreams-powered Subgraph by deploying to a local Graph Node set-up.
-Take a look at the the [Graph Node Local Development tutorial](../../graph-node/local-development.md), which provides information on how to spin up a local environment for Graph Node.
+Take a look at the the [Graph Node Local Development tutorial](../../../../references/graph-node/local-development.md), which provides information on how to spin up a local environment for Graph Node.

-First, clone the [Substreams Development Environment GitHub respository](https://github.com/streamingfast/substreams-dev-environment) and move to the `graph-node` folder.
+First, clone the [Substreams Development Environment GitHub repository](https://github.com/streamingfast/substreams-dev-environment) and move to the `graph-node` folder.
 Execute the `start.sh` command with the Injective information (make sure you have Docker running in your computer).

 ```bash
 ./start.sh injective-mainnet https://mainnet.injective.streamingfast.io:443